Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/assessment/readme.md

 1. Color swatches are generated in `div.swatches`.
 2. Clicking swatches adds colors to the cart.

+Your framework styles should cover much of the problems here.
+You will have to write some CSS to fill in some details.

+Problems 5 and 7 will not be covered by your framework.
+You'll need to solve these from scratch.

 ## 1 Type

 Set the font style for text and headings.